340B Drug Pricing Program: Negative impact on patients

+Geographic discrepancies and charity care

+The 340B program creates financial incentives that encourage hospitals to establish clinics in higher-income, well-insured areas, where they can generate more revenue by reselling discounted drugs.
+Studies have found that hospitals in these areas are more likely to benefit from the program, potentially limiting its intended impact on low-income and uninsured populations.
+Approximately two-thirds of 340B hospital-affiliated sites located off the main campus are in higher-income neighborhoods.

+In several states, most contract pharmacies associated with 340B hospitals are not located in medically underserved areas.
+For example, only 18% of such pharmacies in New Jersey, 24% in New York, 29% in Pennsylvania, and a majority in Georgia are situated in underserved regions.

+Additionally, many participating hospitals provide below-average levels of charity care.
+In New Jersey, 16% of 340B hospitals fall below the national average for charity care; the figures are 86% in New York, 88% in Pennsylvania, and a large proportion in Georgia.

 Expansion

 Covered Entity Eligibility

 In 1994 HRSA issued guidance clarifying which hospital outpatient facilities may use 340B drugs.
 The guidance said that hospital outpatient facilities whose costs are listed on a reimbursable line of the hospital's Medicare cost report(meaning their services are reimbursable under the Medicare program)are an "integral" part of the hospital and are eligible to use 340B discounted drugs.
 In April 2012, HRSA made clear that hospitals must improve transparency by registering all outpatient facilities using 340B drugs with OPA and list these sites on OPA's database, which led to an increase in the number of sites enrolled in 340B.

 In 2003, Congress enacted a law that allowed more rural and small urban hospitals to become eligible for the program by meeting the DSH percentage threshold required for program enrollment.

 In 2005, Congress expanded the program under the Deficit Reduction Act to make certain free standing children's hospitals eligible.

 In 2010, the Affordable Care Act (ACA) broadened the program to cover four new types of eligible entities: outpatient settings of certain free-standing cancer hospitals, rural referral centers, sole community hospitals, and critical access hospitals.